VioletKimble/violetkimble.github.io/research.md

 layout: page
 title: Research
 ---
-I have been fortunate to work in many labs as my interests are mainly focused on drug addiction and mental health using animal models and bioinformatic tools.
+I have been fortunate to work in many labs.

 **Investigate the role of gut microbiome disruptions in a rodent model of opioid use disorder** _Laboratory of Dr. Drew Kiraly_

 I worked to establish a mechanistic link between the adolescent gut microbiome, the production of short-chain fatty acids (SCFAs), and opioid self-administration.
 The current project will build upon our preliminary results to investigate the role of the adolescent gut microbiome on fentanyl self-administration and seek a mechanistic understanding of its influence by examining the contribution of the gut microbiome-derived metabolites in opioid reward behavior and chromatin modification in mPFC.
 My portion of the project was to test the hypothesis that adolescence is a sensitive period for microbiome-driven effects on opioid self-administration and opioid-induced histone modification.

-**Explore the effect of housing conditions on anxiety behaviors and cocaine-induced sensitized locomotor activity in C57BL/6J mice**
+**Housing environment affects anxiety-like behaviors but not cocaine-induced sensitization in female and male mice** _Laboratory of Dr. Christina McKittrick_

-_Laboratory of Dr. Christina McKittrick_
+I investigated the effect of housing conditions on behavioral responsiveness to cocaine and on anxiety-like behavior in both female and male mice.
+We observed that the housing environment affected anxiety-related behaviors but not the sensitization response suggests that these behavioral processes involve distinct neural pathways.
+In addition, the robust behavioral sensitization to cocaine exhibited by both female and male mice supports the routine inclusion of females in studies of substance use disorders.

 **Using Protein Binding Microarrays to analyze DNA binding differences of Human Transcription Factor Isoforms** _Laboratory of Dr. Martha Bulyk_